-Formal events like holiday parties can be stressful for kids who learn and think differently.
-But when you know what to watch out for, you can cut back on behavior problems (or avoid them altogether).
+Formal events can be stressful for kids who learn and think differently.
+But when you know what to watch out for, you can cut back on challenging behaviors (or avoid them altogether).

 Here are seven common triggers for kids at formal events.

 Some kids are extra-sensitive to clothing textures.
 Others are simply miserable wearing things like button-down shirts and fancy shoes.
 For these kids, dressy clothes can be irritating to the point of causing a tantrum or meltdown.

 What to do: Focus on making your child comfortable, not picture-perfect.
 Look for clothes with natural fibers like cotton.
 Remove any tags, and make sure the clothing isn’t too small.
 You can also have your child change clothes after a ceremony.
 If your relatives get annoyed, let them know that everyone will have a better time if your child is more relaxed.

 Worship services, long dinners, and ceremonies can feel impossibly long for kids when they’re expected to be silent and still.

 What to do: If you want your child to attend, bring small, quiet toys to play with.
 A stress ball or some Silly Putty can be helpful for older kids who need something to fidget with.
 Sit near an exit so your child can take breaks without disturbing people.

 Or maybe your child can join at the halfway point.
 You can even share an information card with your faith leader about what your child needs to be comfortable at a service.

 Hugs, handshakes, pats on the back, dancing closely to one another — formal events are full of hard moments for kids who need personal space.
 Kids who are sensitive to touch might even recoil from physical contact.

 What to do: Role-play interactions with family and friends beforehand.
 This shows your child what greetings might look and feel like.
 If your child really can’t handle casual touches, encourage smiling, waving, and making eye contact during hellos and conversations.